conan-io/conan-io.github.io/_posts/2024-03-22-Introducing-new-conan-visual-studio-extension.markdown

 ### Compilation and Execution

-Build your project as usual in Visual Studio.
-The first build triggers the Conan installation for your dependencies.
+Build your project as usual in Visual Studio. **The first build triggers the Conan installation for your dependencies**.
 Every time you add a requirement or a requirement is not already installed for the selected configuration, the prebuild event will launch Conan to install the dependencies before building.
 After the first build of the project, once Conan has installed all the requirements, you will have to **relaunch the build again** so